alicht/DOM-manipulation/DOM/part2.md

 ```

-## How to access elements in the DOM
+## Accessing elements in the DOM

 ![screen shot 2017-11-28 at 8 32 31 am](https://user-images.githubusercontent.com/6153182/33322269-bd3e437e-d416-11e7-9bfb-2713a539af1f.png)

-Let's add this HTML code so we can learn about each one:
+Let's add this HTML code so we can learn about each element:

 ``` html
 <!DOCTYPE html>